vedph/pythia/docs/attichiari.md

 - **document date value calculator**:
   - a UNIX-date date value calculator is used to extract the date of each document from its `data` attribute.
 - **tokenizer**: the tokenizer used to split text into tokens, with its filters to purge it or supplement it with additional metadata.
 The token filters are:
-  - punctuation token filter: this adds metadata about the position of punctuation with reference to the token.
+  - _punctuation token filter_: this adds metadata about the position of punctuation with reference to the token.
 Punctuation is stripped away from the token's value but metadata are added to preserve information about it (e.g. a token ending with a dot).
-  - UDP token filter: this consumes the POS tags collected earlier by the UDP filter to assign POS tag and features to each detected token.
+  - _UDP token filter_: this consumes the POS tags collected earlier by the UDP filter to assign POS tag and features to each detected token.
-  - Italian token filter: this filters the token's value assuming Italian as its language.
+  - _Italian token filter_: this filters the token's value assuming Italian as its language.
-  - length supplier token filter: this supplies the length of the token's value (its letters count) as an additional attribute.
+  - _length supplier token filter_: this supplies the length of the token's value (its letters count) as an additional attribute.
 - **structure parsers**: these parse textual structures based on 1 or more tokens from the text (e.g. sentences, Latin phrases, etc.):
-  - the XML structure parser refers to the original (unfiltered) TEI text and leverages XML markup to detect structures.
+  - the _XML structure parser_ refers to the original (unfiltered) TEI text and leverages XML markup to detect structures.
 Some of these structures are "ghost" structures, i.e. they are not used to store structures in the index, but only to add attributes to all the tokens building up them.
 In this case the `TokenTargetName` option specifies the name of the attribute to add, and `ValueTemplate` is the template of the attribute's value.
 The template contains named placeholders in braces, which are defined in `ValueTemplateArgs`.
-The configuration extracts these ghost structures and real structures:
+The configuration extracts these ghost structures and real structures (also using a standard structure value filter for its value):
     - _ghost structures_:
       - `abbr`=`1` for all tokens in TEI `abbr` element.
       - `address`=`1` for all tokens in TEI `address` element.